Eating Disorder Treatment - Toronto

 Not sure?
 I'm happy to help you face getting help.
 Call or text me for an initial conversion: 647-880-7118.

-Do you live in an area where it is difficult to access the treatment you need?
-Finding adequate support isn't always easy, especially for speciality fields like eating disorder treatment.
-That's why I do offer distance e-counselling via video conference or over the phone.
+Prefer online treatment?
+Whether you live somewhere that it is hard to access treatment or you just don’t want to commute, it isn't always easy to access strong support, especially for speciality fields like eating disorder treatment.
+That's why I do offer distance e-counselling via online video conference or through other means.